harmony-co/hbp/README.md

 The string marker is always followed by a list marker with the the type byte set to `20` (u8), the byte marker can also be omitted as deserializers can infer the type from the string meta type.

+## Vector

+Marker: `E3`

+The vector marker must **always** be followed by a list marker to indicate the size and type of the vector, the data should follow the same encoding as the indicated type.

 ## Optional